TZstatsADS/ads-spring2024-project1-stephanienguyen2020/README.md

 Key Questions Explored:

-1. Do they ever want children?
+1. Do childless married couples ever desire to have children?
 Do they regret not having a child?
-Why do they not want children?

-Understanding the motivations behind choosing a childfree lifestyle is fundamental.
-By delving into their desires, regrets, and reasons for opting out of parenthood, we unravel the intricate tapestry of their decision-making process.

-2. What personal achievements or career milestones are most commonly associated with happiness among married women without children?
+2. What made married people without children happy?

-Exploring the professional and personal accomplishments that contribute to their sense of fulfillment provides insights into alternative sources of joy and satisfaction beyond traditional family dynamics.

-3. How do leisure activities and hobbies contribute to their sense of joy and fulfillment?

-Investigating the role of leisure pursuits and hobbies sheds light on the diverse avenues through which individuals cultivate happiness and enrich their lives outside the realm of parenting.

-Through this exploration, we gain valuable insights into what makes childfree married couples happy in America.
-By answering these questions, we learn more about the different paths to happiness in our society and challenge traditional norms.
+3. Within a family without children, how can husbands make their wives happy?

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.